Optimal Training of Mean Variance Estimation Neural Networks: Difficulties with training MVE networks

 The original authors advised to use a warm-up, which indeed alleviates most problems.
 After initialization, the variance is fixed at a constant value and the mean estimate is learned.
 In a second phase, the mean and variance are updated simultaneously.

-We can motivate why a warm-up is beneficial, both form the loss-contribution perspective and from the local minima perspective.
-From the loss-contribution perspective, we do not have the problem that regions that are predicted poorly initially fail to learn.
+We can motivate why a warm-up is beneficial, both from the loss-contribution perspective and from the local minima perspective.
+From the loss-contribution perspective, when keeping the variance fixed during the warm-up, we do not have the problem that regions that are predicted poorly initially fail to learn.
 Because the variance estimate at initialization is constant, all residuals contribute to the loss equally.
 From the loss-landscape perspective, we are less likely to end up in a bad local minima if we start from a sensible mean function.
 Figure \ref{fig: sinwarmup} shows that adding a warm-up period indeed solves the convergence problem that we previously had in the sine example in Figure \ref{fig: sin}.

-\section{WHAT TO DO AFTER THE WARM-UP?}
+\subsection{What to do after the warm-up?}

 After the warm-up period, we could either update the variance while keeping the mean estimate fixed or update both simultaneously.
 In the original MVE paper, the authors argue that simultaneously estimating the mean and the variance is also advantageous for the estimate of the mean.
 The reasoning is that the model will focus its resources on low noise regions, leading to a more stable estimator.